Will CBD Appear on a Drug Test?

 To take things further, if you live in a state where medical or recreational marijuana is legal, you may run into CBD products that contain more THC.

-There are two variables that occur when determining this, including:
+Two variables occur when determining this, including:

 Luckily, some CBD companies understand the concern many of us have when it comes to drug tests.
 And they’ve made it possible to take CBD without having to worry at all about testing positive for THC.